lyhistory/lyhistory.github.io/docs/vuepress/docs/software/linux/linux.md

 The files in the home directory of the user are user-specific, obviously.
 This allows users to create alias for frequently used commands or use a custom PATH variable for a program.

 i) 特定用户的PATH  ~/bashrc  ~/bash_profile
+   + Bash Startup Files
+  When a "login shell" starts up, it reads the file /etc/profile and then ~/.bash_profile or ~/.bash_login or ~/.profile (whichever one exists - it only reads ONE of these, checking for them in the order mentioned).
+  When a "non-login shell" starts up, it reads the file /etc/bashrc and then the file ~/.bashrc.

 ii) system wide全局PATH /etc/profile或/root/.bashrc  (/etc/environment?)